GambitNash/gn-ip-tracking/trunk/README.md

 == Screenshots ==

 1. Plugin Configuration Screen
+2. Dashboard Status ("At A Glance" - IP Tracking Active)

 == Changelog ==

+= 1.4 =
+* "At a Glance" summary now has active and inactive icons
+* Prevent directory listings on poorly-configured servers
+* Add plugin SVG icon for display in the wordpress.org directory

 = 1.3 =
 * Dashboard summary added to "At A Glance" Widget